The Methodist Church claims and cherishes its place in the Holy Catholic Church, which is the Body of Christ.

 The Notes on the New Testament and the Forty-four Sermons are not intended to impose a system of formal or speculative theology on Methodist Preachers, but to set up standards of preaching and belief which should secure loyalty to the fundamental truths of the Gospel of Redemption and to ensure the continued witness of the Church to the realities of the Christian experience of Salvation.

 Conference is the final authority within the Church with regard to its doctrines and all questions concerning the interpretation of its doctrines.

 Christ’s ministers in the Church are stewards in the household of God, and shepherds of His flock.
 Some are called and ordained to this sole occupation, and have a principal and direct part in these great duties.

 It is the universal conviction of Methodist people that the office of the Christian Ministry depends upon the call of God, who bestows the gifts of the Spirit, the grace and the fruit of which indicate those whom God has chosen.

 Those whom the Church recognises as called of God, and therefore receives into its Ministry, shall be ordained by the imposition of hands with prayer to the Holy Spirit for authority for the office and work of a Minister in the Church of Christ, thus expressing the Church’s recognition of the Minister’s personal call.

-The Preachers, itinerant and lay, are examined, tested and approved before they are authorised to minister in holy things.
+The Preachers, itinerant and lay, are examined, tested and approved before they are authorized to minister in holy things.
 For the sake of Church Order and not because of any priestly virtue inherent in the office, the Ministers of the Church are set apart by ordination to the Ministry of the Word and Sacraments.